Queens Separation Agreement Attorney

 Unlike a divorce, a legal separation agreement does not dissolve your marriage.
 Instead, you and your spouse file for an arrangement that allows you to stay legally married but live separately.
 The issues brought up in your arrangement are similar to what you would discuss during a divorce, including child custody and visitation, spousal support, and division of property and assets.
 As these matters can get complicated, we strongly advise seeking the help of an experienced lawyer.

-How Long Do Legal Separations Last in New York?
+Duration of Legal Separations in New York

 You and your spouse/partner can decide how long you would like your separation agreement to be.
 Either of you can file for divorce thereafter.